Germany's von der Leyen supports Brexit extension | DW | 15.07.2019

 The pledge was part of a series of promises to persuade socialist and liberal EU lawmakers to back her as European Commission president ahead of the vote on Tuesday.

-The Socialist and liberal wings — the second- and third-largest behind von der Leyen's center-right European People's Party have called for further details from the conservative von der Leyen on a number of policy areas.
+The socialist and liberal wings — the second- and third-largest behind von der Leyen's center-right European People's Party — had called for further details from the conservative politician on a number of policy areas.

 "If elected, I am ready to pave the way to the ambitious and strategic partnership we want to build with the United Kingdom," von der Leyen said in letters to the socialists and liberals in the European Parliament.
 "Should more time be required and should there be good reasons provided, I will support a further extension if good reasons are provided."